 There are a lot of practical reasons why keeping a record of your body of work is not just useful, but essential.
 Archival photos and videos can be useful support material for grants.
 They also can make or break your chances at staging your production at a curated festival, touring, or doing a remount.
 They can help grow your website and social media presence as you build a body of work.

 Your history is our cumulative theatre history.
 Because live performance is ephemeral, we have a responsibility to record and share our stories and process in order to learn and grow as a community.
-There is a collective benefit to the sharing of resources, whether it be through public archives (such as libraries), published materials or collections, online platforms (like your company website and artistproducerresource.com), or educational facilities, nonprofits and institutions (such as Generator, university programs, workshops and forums).
+There is a collective benefit to the sharing of resources, whether it be through public archives (such as libraries), published materials or collections, online platforms (like your company website and artistproducerresource.com), or educational facilities, nonprofits and institutions (such as Generator, university programs, workshops, and forums).
 The American Theatre Archive Project has an excellent manual outlining the benefits and considerations around public access.
 As you look through the list below, consider what information you want to make accessible to the public and how.
+Head to our resources page to see a list of places that archive performing arts.

 We will mostly talk about what to keep here, but if you want to learn more about how to store what specifically, check out Storage.